-- (d) the tribunal shall decide any objection regarding the designation of information claimed to be protected information.
+- (a) subject to subparagraph (d), neither the disputing parties nor the tribunal shall disclose to the public any protected information where the disputing party that provided the information clearly designates it in accordance with subparagraph (b); - (b) any disputing party claiming that certain information constitutes protected information shall clearly designate the information at the time it is submitted to the tribunal; - (c) a disputing party shall, at the same time that it submits a document containing information claimed to be protected information, submit a redacted version of the document that does not contain the information.
+Only this version shall be public in accordance with paragraph 1; and - (d) the tribunal shall decide any objection regarding the designation of information claimed to be protected information.
 If the tribunal determines that such information was not properly designated, the disputing party that submitted the information may (i) withdraw all or part of its submission containing such information, or (ii) agree to resubmit complete and redacted documents with corrected designations in accordance with the tribunal's determination and subparagraph (c).
-In either case, the other disputing party shall, whenever necessary, resubmit complete and redacted documents which either remove the information withdrawn under (i) by the disputing party that first submitted the information or redesignate the information consistent with the designation under (ii) of the disputing party that first submitted the information. - 5.
-Nothing in this Section requires a respondent to withhold from the public information required to be disclosed by its laws.
+In either case, the other disputing party shall, whenever necessary, resubmit complete and redacted documents which either remove the information withdrawn under (i) by the disputing party that first submitted the information or redesignate the information consistent with the designation under (ii) of the disputing party that first submitted the information.

+5. Nothing in this Section requires a respondent to withhold from the public information required to be disclosed by its laws.

-Article 10.22.
-Governing Law
+Article 10.22 Governing Law

-- 1. Subject to paragraph 3, when a claim is submitted under Article 10.16.1 (a)(i)(A) or Article 10.16.1(b6)(i)(A), the tribunal shall decide the issues in dispute in accordance with this Agreement and applicable rules of international law. - 2.
-Subject to paragraph 3 and the other terms of this Section, when a claim is submitted under Article 10.16.1(a)(i)(B) or (C), or Article 10.16.1(6)(i)(B) or (C), the tribunal shall apply: - (a) the rules of law specified in the pertinent investment agreement or investment authorization, or as the disputing parties may otherwise agree; or - (b) if the rules of law have not been specified or otherwise agreed: - (i) the law of the respondent, including its rules on the conflict of laws; (7) and - (ii) such rules of international law as may be applicable. - 3.
-A decision of the Commission declaring its interpretation of a provision of this Agreement under Article 21.01 (The Free Trade Commission) shall be binding on a tribunal established under this Section, and any decision or award issued by the tribunal must be consistent with that decision. - (7) 7 The "law of the respondent" means the law that a domestic court or tribunal of proper jurisdiction would apply in the same case.
+1. Subject to paragraph 3, when a claim is submitted under Article 10.16.1(a)(i)(A) or Article 10.16.1(b)(i)(A), the tribunal shall decide the issues in dispute in accordance with this Agreement and applicable rules of international law.

+2. Subject to paragraph 3 and the other terms of this Section, when a claim is submitted under Article 10.16.1(a)(i)(B) or (C), or Article 10.16.1(b)(i)(B) or (C), the tribunal shall apply:

+- (a) the rules of law specified in the pertinent investment agreement or investment authorization, or as the disputing parties may otherwise agree; or - (b) if the rules of law have not been specified or otherwise agreed: - (i) the law of the respondent, including its rules on the conflict of laws;7 and - (ii) such rules of international law as may be applicable.

+3. A decision of the Commission declaring its interpretation of a provision of this Agreement under Article 21.01 (The Free Trade Commission) shall be binding on a tribunal established under this Section, and any decision or award issued by the tribunal must be consistent with that decision.

-Article 10.23.
-Interpretation of Annexes
+Article 10.23 Interpretation of Annexes

-- 1. Where a respondent asserts as a defense that the measure alleged to be a breach is within the scope of Annex I or Annex II, the tribunal shall, on request of the respondent, request the interpretation of the Commission on the issue.
-The Commission shall submit in writing any decision declaring its interpretation under Article 21.01 (The Free Trade Commission) to the tribunal within 60 days of delivery of the request. - 2.
-A decision issued by the Commission under paragraph 1 shall be binding on the tribunal, and any decision or award issued by the tribunal must be consistent with that decision.
+1. Where a respondent asserts as a defense that the measure alleged to be a breach is within the scope of Annex I or Annex II, the tribunal shall, on request of the respondent, request the interpretation of the Commission on the issue.
+The Commission shall submit in writing any decision declaring its interpretation under Article 21.01 (The Free Trade Commission) to the tribunal within 60 days of delivery of the request.

+2. A decision issued by the Commission under paragraph 1 shall be binding on the tribunal, and any decision or award issued by the tribunal must be consistent with that decision.
 If the Commission fails to issue such a decision within 60 days, the tribunal shall decide the issue.

-Article 10.24.
-Expert Reports
+Article 10.24 Expert Reports